Hashimoto's thyroiditis: Reducing antibodies

 It is not established that reducing antithyroid antibodies in Hashimoto's has benefits.
 A systematic review and meta-analysis of selenium trials found that while selenium reduces TPO antibodies, there was a lack of evidence of effects on "disease remission, progression, lowered levothyroxine dose or improved quality of life".
+Additionally, it's been found that selenium is the only supplement which reduced both TPOab and TgAb especially in comparison to use of myo-inositol and Vitamin D.

+Selenium, vitamin D, and metformin can reduce thyroid peroxidase antibodies.
+There is preliminary evidence that levothyroxine, aloe vera juice and black cumin seed may reduce thyroid peroxidase antibodies.
+Metformin can reduce thyroglobulin antibodies.